71/asmdot/docs/HACKING.md

 #### Example
-Manipulation of the IR AST can be seen in the [C code generation script](../src/lang/c.py).
+Manipulation of the IR AST can be seen in the [Rust code generation script](../languages/rust/generate.py).

 ## Utilities
 Many utilities are provided to make scripts easier to create and reason about.